BhushGb/BhushGb.github.io/README.md

 * Create a professional online help system using MadCap Flare.
 * Demonstrate information architecture and topic-based authoring.
 * Showcase responsive HTML5 documentation.
-* Provide a realistic documentation sample suitable for a technical writing portfolio.

 ### Tools Used